 Simply put, there are no instruction manuals for caring for a loved one with Alzheimer’s disease.
 At the same time, being forced to learn everything through trial and error can be trying — especially when it comes to someone you love.
 The best solution is to utilize the caring, structured, and professional support groups for caregivers we offer.

-Our Caregiver Support Groups are scheduled to meet every other week at our center at 1025 Old Country Road in Westbury.
-To ensure we’re able to best meet your needs, we’ve broken our support groups up into two main categories:
+Our Caregiver Support Groups meet every other week at our center at 1025 Old Country Road in Westbury.
+To ensure we’re able to best meet your needs, we’ve broken our support groups: